All Episodes

 This is the first bit of evidence of the Queen Bee syndrome.

-Uh did you know that, Craig?
+Did you know that, Craig?

 Yeah.

-Uh so she's reputation is that she's bright, she's liberal.
+So she's reputation is that she's bright.

-I mean, she's a commie babe, but she's bright, uh, educated, intelligent, and she was in line to become the uh chairman of the House Intelligence Committee.
+And she was in line to become the chairman of the House Intelligence Committee.

 Jane Harmon, they had a personal spat.

-Uh nobody knows what it was really about some couple of years ago, and once Nancy got to the speakership, that was it for Jane Harmon.
+And once Nancy got to the speakership, that was it for Jane Harmon.

-Queen Bee syndrome playing out.
+Queen Bee Syndrome playing out.

-Now, the way Harmon is reacting to this has to been to openly complain that she was cut loose by Pelosi.
+Now, the way Harmon is reacting to this has to have been to openly complain that she was cut loose by Pelosi.

-Uh, and she's gonna hang in, but she hopes for a job in a Democrat administration.
+She has lamented that Congress has lost its luster for her now, and she's going to hang in, but she hopes for a job in a Democrat administration.

-She's obsessed, says a source to the Washington Post, been hard for her not to take this Pelosi thing personally, but it's over.
+It's been hard for her not to take this Pelosi thing personally, but it's over.

 But there's another woman involved in the Queen Bee syndrome in Washington, and that happens to be Hillary Rodham Clinton.